Starter • Unit 3: Daily Life

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-Follow-up: Does she/he like the job?
+Follow-up: Does she/he speak English?

-Follow-up: Does he/she work on Saturdays?
+Follow-up: Do you work on weekends?

 Self-Assessment